 Sixx and Rachel leading their annual Baja whale tour to Guerrero Negro in 2017

 In 2011, the couple was asked to help produce another blues event on the Pacific side of Baja in August 2012.
 The new event would be the Baja Blues Fest and they agreed.
-However, in 2012 the couple walked the 850-mile Baja peninsula from May to July to support various charities, only to return to host the 1st Annual Baja Blues Fest in August.
-The couple decided they needed time off; without stress, committees or schedule.
+The new Festival would kick off in August.
+However, in 2012 the couple also walked the 850-mile Baja peninsula from May to July to support various charities, so when they returned to host the 1st Annual Baja Blues Fest in Rosarito - they were exhausted.
+The Sixx and Sweet decided they needed time off; without stress, committees or schedules.

-The break was short lived, during this time the couple started the Chatarra Project.
+The break was short lived.
+During this time the Sixx and Sweet started the Chatarra Project.
 A project to build a plastic bottle boat and sail it down the Sea of Cortez with boat races in each bay to bring awareness to plastic waste in Baja.
-The boat had a mechanical break and could not complete the trip, and they returned to their home in San Felipe.
-Two musicians friends, Pancho and Sal of the Rio Samaya Band suggested they learn to play music in addition to promoting it.
-They loved the idea and spent the remaining summer learning to play blues.
+The boat had a mechanical break and they could not complete the trip, and had to return to their home in San Felipe, Baja.
+At the time, two musicians friends, Pancho and Sal of the Rio Samaya Band had been staying with them to help build the boat.
+They suggested Sixx and Sweet learn to play music in addition to promoting it.
+Sixx and Sweet loved the idea and spent the remaining summer learning to play blues.

-Since then BAHS has fed thousands throughout Baja, Sonora, and 10 western US states.
-The Baja Blues Tour is on its sixth year, there are now Jamborees in 3 Baja cities weekly with more coming and in August the first annual Baja BAHS festival.
+Since then BAHS has fed thousands throughout Baja and Sonora in Mexico, and 10 western US states.
+The Baja Blues Tour is on its seventh year, there are now Jamborees in multiple cities on both sides of the border weekly with more coming and annual BAHS Festival every August.

 - Accolades -

 2016 BAJA WALK 100